Josip Broz Tito: Tito–Stalin split

 The event was significant not only for Yugoslavia and Tito, but also for the global development of socialism, since it was the first major split between Communist states, casting doubt on Comintern's claims for socialism to be a unified force that would eventually control the whole world, as Tito became the first (and the only successful) socialist leader to defy Stalin's leadership in the Cominform.
 This rift with the Soviet Union brought Tito much international recognition, but also triggered a period of instability often referred to as the Informbiro period.
-Tito's form of communism was labelled "Titoism" by Moscow, which encouraged purges against suspected "Titoites'" throughout the Eastern bloc.
+Tito's form of communism was labelled "Titoism" by Moscow, which encouraged purges and repression against suspected and accused "Titoites'" throughout the Eastern Bloc.
 Some Trotskyists considered Tito to be an 'unconscious Trotskyist' because of the split.
-However, this was refuted by Ted Grant in 1949 who pointed to no fundamental principled differences between Stalin and Tito.
-He said they were both 'proletarian Bonapartists' ruling deformed workers' states - Tito modelling his regime on that of Stalin's.
+However, this was rejected by Ted Grant in 1949 who asserted there were no fundamental principled differences between Stalin and Tito.
+He said they were both 'proletarian Bonapartists' ruling deformed workers' states – Tito modelling his regime on that of Stalin's.

-On 26 June 1950, the National Assembly supported a crucial bill written by Milovan Đilas and Tito regarding "self-management" (samoupravljanje), a type of cooperative independent socialist experiment that introduced profit sharing and workplace democracy in previously state-run enterprises, which then became the direct social ownership of the employees.
+On 26 June 1950, the National Assembly supported a crucial bill written by Milovan Đilas and Tito regarding "socialist self-management", a type of cooperative independent socialist experiment that introduced profit sharing and workplace democracy in previously state-run enterprises, which then came under direct social ownership of the employees.
 On 13 January 1953, they established that the law on self-management was the basis of the entire social order in Yugoslavia.
-Tito also succeeded Ivan Ribar as the President of Yugoslavia on 14 January 1953.
+Tito also succeeded Ivan Ribar as the President of Yugoslavia on 14 January 1953, becoming the official head of state.
 After Stalin's death, Tito rejected the USSR's invitation for a visit to discuss the normalisation of relations between the two nations.
-Nikita Khrushchev and Nikolai Bulganin visited Tito in Belgrade in 1955 and apologised for wrongdoings by Stalin's administration.
+Nikita Khrushchev and Nikolai Bulganin visited Tito in Belgrade in 1955 and apologised for wrongdoings by Stalin's administration, signing the Belgrade declaration.
 Tito visited the USSR in 1956, which signalled to the world that animosity between Yugoslavia and USSR was easing.
-Relations between Yugoslavia and the Soviet Union worsened in the late 1960s because of the Yugoslav economic reform and Yugoslav support for the Prague Spring.
+Rapprochement between the two countries would not last long, as Yugoslav leadership took an increasingly explicit posture of non-alignment in the aftermath of the Hungarian Revolution of 1956.
+Relations further deteriorated in the late 1960s because of Yugoslav economic reforms which consciously linked Yugoslavia to the international system, as well as Tito's support for the Prague Spring, which itself found much of its inspiration in Yugoslav market socialism, and opposition to the subsequent Warsaw Pact invasion of Czechoslovakia.

-The Tito-Stalin split had large ramifications for countries outside the USSR and Yugoslavia.
+The Tito–Stalin split had large ramifications for countries outside the USSR and Yugoslavia.
 It has, for example, been given as one of the reasons for the Slánský trial in Czechoslovakia, in which 14 high-level Communist officials were purged, with 11 of them being executed.
-Stalin put pressure on Czechoslovakia to conduct purges in order to discourage the spread of the idea of a "national path to socialism," which Tito espoused.
+Stalin put pressure on Czechoslovakia to conduct purges in order to discourage the spread of the idea of a "national path to socialism", which Tito espoused.